rf8f76e33/apijam-FS/Lab Guides/Appendix 2 - Securing APIs (OAuth)/README.md

     a.
 Testing the OAuth 2.0 Token Validation Policy without a Token

         i.
-Start a Trace session for the ‘{your_initials}_hotels’ proxy
+Start a Trace session for the ‘{your_initials}_payments’ proxy

         ii.
-Send a test ‘/GET hotels’ request from Postman with the following query parameters: zipcode=98101&radius=200
+Send a test ‘/GET payments’ request from Postman

-        Note : Replace ‘hotels’ API proxy to point to {your_initials}_hotel
+        Note : Replace ‘payment’ API proxy to point to {your_initials}_payment

         iii.
 As expected, a fault will be returned since a valid OAuth Token has not been provided as part of the request: